robotron206/robotron206/README.md

 - 👋 Hi, I’m @robotron206
-- 👀 I’m interested in Hacking.
+- 👀 I’m interested in Github.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Github.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github projects.
-- 📫 How to reach me ...
+- 📫 How to reach me is through Github

 <!---
 robotron206/robotron206 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.